black-studio/black-studio-tinymce-widget/readme.txt

 = 2.1.0 (2014-10-13) =
 * Added option to automatically add paragraphs
+* Added admin pointer to help new users identify the widget
+* Added loading overlay when saving widget
 * Added check for multiple instances of the plugin
-* Added loading overlay when saving widget
-* Fixed issue related to multiple line breaks
+* Fixed issue related to multiple line breaks not being saved
+* Enhanced compatibility for widgets created with 1.x versions of the plugin
 * Updated documentation about widget customization

 = 2.0.4 (2014-10-07) =